despia-native/despia-native/README.md

 ## About Despia

 Despia bridges the gap between web and native mobile development.
-Build your app using the web technologies you already know, then deploy it as a truly native application to the App Store and Google Play - complete with hardware acceleration, offline support, and deep OS integration.
+Build your React web app, Vue app, Angular app, or any web framework using the technologies you already know, then deploy it as a truly native application to the App Store and Google Play - complete with hardware acceleration, offline support, and deep OS integration.

 Our visual editor allows you to configure native widgets, shortcuts, and dynamic app behaviors without touching Xcode or Android Studio.
 Ship to both app stores with one-click deployment, automatic CI/CD pipelines, and over-the-air updates.
 Export clean, human-readable Swift and Kotlin source code anytime - you own everything, no vendor lock-in.

 **Go from web app to app store in a weekend - with full native capabilities.**

 ### Key Features:
-- **Universal Framework Support** - Works with React, Vue, Angular, Svelte, vanilla JS, or any web framework
+- **Web Framework Support** - Works with React web apps, Vue web apps, Angular web apps, Svelte web apps, vanilla JS, or any web framework
+- **NOT for React Native** - This is for web apps to add native features, not React Native apps
 - **Visual Configuration** - Set up native features through an intuitive interface
 - **Zero Native Coding** - Access device APIs without writing Swift or Kotlin
 - **Source Code Export** - Get complete Xcode and Android Studio projects you can modify